 The measurement programme for the boreholes contained several flow logging sequences.
-These were collected into the same diagram with pressure and SPR results; see the appendices IG_BH04.1.1 - IG_BH04.1.45 titled "Flow rate, pressure and single point resistance".
+These were collected into the same diagram with pressure and SPR results; see the appendices IG_BH05.1.1 - IG_BH05.1.48 titled "Flow rate, pressure and single point resistance".
 SPR has usually a lower value of resistance on a fracture where flow is detected.
 Many other resistance anomalies result from other fractures and geological features.
 As the SPR electrode is located between the upper rubber sealing disks of the PFL DIFF tool, the locations of resistance anomalies associated with leaky fractures coincide with the lower end of the flow anomalies.

-Detected fractures are shown on the length scale together with their locations.
-As they are interpreted on the basis of flow curves, they represent transmissive fractures.
-Coloured triangles show the magnitude and direction of flows.
+Detected fractures are shown on the depth scale together with their locations.
+As they are interpreted based on flow curves, they represent transmissive fractures.
+Black and grey triangles show the magnitude and direction of flows.

 The very bottom section of a borehole remains always unmeasured since there are weights and a centralizer attached to the lower end of the PFL DIFF tool.
 The total length of weights and the centralizer was 5 meters.
 The rubber sealing disks fitted to the PFL DIFF probe must also be "flipped" (to achieve correct orientation of the rubber disks) before starting the measurement and this requirement reduces the total measurable borehole length by at least an additional ca. 20 cm.
 Fallen rock and debris at the lowest point of a borehole are also common, thus preventing measurement from being started from the very bottom.
-The lowest measurement point in the borehole was 988.9 m.
-In this location the measurement section covered length interval from 993.9 m to 988.9 m.
-Based on these dimensions lower end of weights was lowered to length of 999.1 m.
-Length of borehole is 1000.2 m.
+The lowest measurement point in the borehole was 987.67 m.
+In this location the measurement section covered depth interval from 987.67 m to 992.67 m.
+Based on these dimensions lower end of weights was lowered to depth of 997.87 m.
+Length of borehole is 1000.63 m.

-Magnitude of fracture-specific flow rates on the basis of the measurement results were evaluated.
+Magnitude of fracture-specific flow rates based on the measurement results were evaluated.
 The first step in this procedure is to identify the locations of individual transmissive fractures and then evaluate their flow rates.
 At first fracture locations are evaluated based on flow measurement results obtained from measurement conducted with 5 m long measurement section.
 More precise location of a fracture and flow rate is determined based on results obtained from measurement conducted with 0.5 m long measurement section.
 In cases where the distance between individual fractures is less than half a metre, it may be difficult to evaluate flow rates.
 In such cases, a stepwise increase or decrease in the flow data plot is equivalent to the flow rate of a specific fracture.

-In unpumped conditions only 5 m long measurement section was used and that measurement run was used to determine fracture flow rate in unpumped conditions.
-If fracture has been found but flow rate cannot be determined either in unpumped conditions or in pumped conditions detection limit is reported instead.
-At length of 113.7 m fracture was detected but flow rate in unpumped conditions could not be determined as it was below the noise/base level of flow results. ± 20 ml/h was marked to indicate that there can be flow but it is something between -20 ml/h and +20 ml/h.
+In unpumped conditions only the 5 m long measurement section was used, and that measurement run was used to determine the fracture flow rate in unpumped conditions.
+If a fracture has been found but flow rate cannot be determined either in unpumped conditions or in pumped conditions, detection limit is reported instead.
+Total of 11 water flowing fractures were detected.
+At three of these fractures flow rate was below detection limit in unpumped conditions.